Guide to essential oils

 Storage

-Essential oils are sensitive to UV radiation, and their constituents can gradually evaporate.
-It is, therefore, crucial to store your essential oils in a sealed coloured glass or aluminium bottle between 5°C and 40°C.
+Essential oils are sensitive to UV radiation and to the gradual evaporation of their volatile constituents.
+It is therefore essential to store your essential oils in a dark glass or aluminium bottle with a tightly fitting cap, at a temperature between 5°C and 40°C (41°F and 104°F).

 Precautions